benjaminescobar1/e-commerce-database/README.md

   7. Run "npm start" to get app listening on local host

   ## Usage:
-  The usage of this project is to use the application created to generate a README file
+  The usage of this application is for users to Create, Read, Update, Delete at ease using the latest technology Insomnia.

   ## Contributions:
   Contributions are always welcomed.